shansen18/BootCamp/Week11/SubmissionFile.md

 Answer:

-For this excersise I would say that they are physical.
+For this exercise I would say that they are physical.
 However I would also view them as preventative, because a normal criminal would see those and find another target.